mr4tt/csmic/content/misc/internship_lessons.md

 ## some lessons from my internships

-note: i have never done a swe internship, only sysadmin / infosec roles
+note: i have never done a swe internship

 ---

 1. **document, document, document**
     - i made day to day logs where i could dump notes from the day, which included things like:
         - running log of what i accomplished / meetings i went to (with meeting notes)
-        - anything i needed to copy paste (like list of server names)
+        - anything i needed to copy paste (eg: list of server names)
-        - notes on how to do something
+        - notes on how to do something (eg: how to spin up a new server)
-        - thoughts on how to accomplish something (eg: to build this pipeline, i need x to connect to y and send data to z)
+        - thoughts on how to accomplish something (eg: to build this pipeline, i need x to connect to y server and send data to z)
         - section for jotting down what you need to do the next day / future goals
         - this is very helpful for final presentations / project report
-    - i also had pages for specific things i'd be working with a lot to note down useful commands
+    - i also had pages for specific tools i'd be working with a lot to note down useful commands
         - eg: i made a page with useful clickhouse queries and docs i found myself referencing a lot